 Tuesday, March 31, 2026

-The Eight-Faceted DAC System (DAC8) Deep Dive
+The Eight-Faceted DAC8 System (BALANCE) Deep Dive

 Conceptual impressions surrounding this post have yet to be substantiated, corroborated, confirmed or woven into a larger argument, context or network.
 Objective: To generate symbolic links between scientific discovery, design awareness and consciousness.